Frequently Asked Questions

 Do I have to pay anything?

-No. The meetings are free to attend.
-However, we depend on generosity.
-At indoor meetings there is a small bowl for donations on the book table; if you are able to give £3 (or whatever you can afford) it will help to ensure that the group can continue to run.
+There is no charge for the meetings..
+However, we need to meet the cost of hiring the room, and when Covid allows, to invite speakers and pay their expenses if necessary.
+There is a bowl for donations on the table at the meetings.
+If you are able to give around £3 (or whatever you can afford) it will help to ensure that the group can continue to run.